 - To confirm a diagnosis of anaphylaxis.
 Anaphylaxis is primarily diagnosed clinically, but a total tryptase may be ordered, along with a histamine test, to help confirm anaphylaxis as the cause of someone's acute symptoms.
 This is especially true if the person has recurrent episodes and/or if the diagnosis is uncertain.

 - To help diagnose mastocytosis or a mast cell activation disorder.
 Mastocytosis is a rare group of disorders associated with an abnormal increase in the number of mast cells, which may accumulate in the skin (cutaneous mastocytosis) or in organs throughout the body (systemic mastocytosis).

-Occasionally, a tryptase test may be performed postmortem to help determine if anaphylaxis was the cause of a person's death.
+Occasionally, a tryptase test may be performed after a person has died (postmortem) to help determine if anaphylaxis was the cause of the person's death.

 When is it ordered?

-Tryptase is not a frequently ordered test.
-Anaphylaxis is usually diagnosed without testing for tryptase, and mastocytosis is rare.
-A tryptase test is sometimes ordered when a person has symptoms that suggest anaphylaxis, especially when the diagnosis is not clear and/or the symptoms are recurrent.
-Symptoms of anaphylaxis may include:
+A tryptase test is sometimes ordered when you have signs and symptoms that suggest anaphylaxis, especially when the diagnosis is not clear and/or the symptoms are recurrent.
+Signs and symptoms of anaphylaxis may include: